w3com-sas/hulk/Resources/doc/1_create_json_file.rst

 It's important to know the "FieldName" of the column must be the ID of the "TargetEntity".
 In this exemple, the "CardCode" is the id of the entity "OCRD".
 The icon will appear on the button related to this action.
-For icons, the library used to run it is _`fontawesome`
+For icons, the library used to run it is https://fontawesome.com/

 .. code:: json